 We get the results below:

-Few things about the CHOOSE Function
+A few notes about the CHOOSE Function

 - VALUE! error – Occurs when:

 - The given index_num is less than 1 or is greater than the given number of values.

 - #NAME? error – Occurs when the value arguments are text values that are not enclosed in quotes and are not valid cell references.